learningequality/kolibri/docs/dev/tests.rst

      $ tox -e py2.7  # or...
      $ tox -e py3.4  # or...
      $ tox -e py3.5  # or...
-     $ tox -e bdd

-The 'bdd' tests are the "Behavior Driven Development" tests, i.e. the heavier user interface tests.

 To run a subset of tests::